-It’s in our nature to be social, as we age we spend time forming relationships and friendships with family, friends, colleagues, neighbours and more to connect.
+It’s in our nature to be social, and as we age we spend time forming relationships and friendships with family, friends, colleagues, neighbours and more to connect.
 This connection is why friendships are an important element of our life, as they play a significant role, positively impacting our health and wellbeing.

 Studies have shown how important friendships are for older people, with one study even reporting that as we get older our friends have a bigger impact on our health and wellbeing more so than our family.